openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 So range value is the normal remaining range while the range radius values can be used e.g. on [Mapview](https://www.openhab.org/docs/configuration/sitemaps.html#element-type-mapview) to indicate the reachable range on map.
 Please note this is just an indicator of the effective range.
 Especially for electric vehicles it depends on many factors like driving style and electric consumers.

-### Last Status Update Timestamp

-A timestamp is showing the last vehicle status update.
-If this isn't shown correctly please check the date settings.
-In case of Raspberry Pi execute *raspi-config*, select *Localization Options*, the *Change Time Zone* Select your *Geographical Area* and afterwards the correct city.
-One restart of openHAB service with *systemctl restart openhab2* is necessary in order to see the corrected time settings.

-Correct TimeZone is crucial for handling all time information in openHAB and it's discussed many times in the forum.
-See [similar discussion in the openHAB Forum](https://community.openhab.org/t/solved-wrong-local-time-how-to-change/90938) which deals with the same problem.

 ## Full Example